tsurdan/Just-News/privacy policy.md

 Just News Chrome Extension does not collect any personal data.
 Since no personal data is collected, none of your data can be sold to third parties.

 ## Chrome Storage API
-The extension uses Google Chrome's Storage API to locally store your API key (for accessing the Groq API for Gemma LLM).
-This key is stored locally on your device and is used to authenticate requests to the Groq API when you click on the extension.
+The extension uses Google Chrome's Storage API to locally store your API key (for accessing the selected LLM API (defaultly groq api)).
+This key is stored locally on your device and is used to authenticate requests to the LLM API when you click on the extension.
 This local storage is similar to a cookie.

 ## Third-Party API
-As mentioned, the extension interacts with a third-party API (Groq API) to generate informative headlines.
-When you click on the extension, it identifies headlines on a news website, extracts the content of the articles, and sends this content to the Groq API to generate new headlines.
+As mentioned, the extension interacts with a third-party API to generate informative headlines.
+The default LLM api is groq api, that hosting google gemma model, but if selected it can make the requests to gemini, chatgpt or claude.
+When you click on the extension, it identifies headlines on a news website, extracts the content of the articles, and sends this content to the slected LLM API to generate new headlines.
 The data sent to the API includes:
 - The original headline
 - The content of the article